thewebchameleon/Template.MVC/README.md

 # Template.MVC
+Serving as a template for a **small self-contained business applications**, this template strives to be fast, secure and easy to understand.

 ## Architecture

  - Uses the latest version of Visual Studio 2019 and [ASP.NET Core 3](https://asp.net).
-Solution has been structured as layered projects and serves as a **template for a small self-contained business applications**.

-- Cookie authentication has been used and is not persistent by design.
+- Cookie authentication has been used and cookies are not persisted by design.

 - Database project targets SQL Server 2017 and uses the micro ORM [Dapper](https://github.com/StackExchange/Dapper).
 It contains an initial roll out script `V1.sql`.
 Tables contain a soft-delete metadata column `Is_Deleted` to allow foreign key integrity.